jessereynolds/flapjack-tutorial/README.md

 - import contacts and entities
 - configure notification rules, intervals, and summary thresholds

 ## Getting flapjack up and running with vagrant-flapjack

+### Prerequites

+- Vagrant 1.2+
+- VirtualBox 4.2+ (or an alternative provider such as VMWare Fusion)
+- precise64.box added to your vagrant (optional pre step)

+### Adding the precise64.box vagrant box (VirtualBox specific, optional)

-Optionally, import the Vagrant provided precise64 box.
+In order to speed up the `vagrant up` step below, optionally import the Vagrant provided precise64 box.
 You can [download it first](http://files.vagrantup.com/precise64.box) and then import it:

 ```bash
 vagrant box add precise64 precise64.box